pbassiner/dev-env/README.md

 # What to do after running installation

 1. Log into Dropbox
-2. Run `sensible.dotfiles` installer with the token saved in Dropbox -> KeepassXC
-3. Configure your Terminal emulators with the desired fonts (this can be automated)
+2. Configure your Terminal emulators with the desired fonts (this can be automated)
-4. Add desiredd scripts to system autostart
+3. Add desiredd scripts to system autostart
-5. Tweak desktop & desktop shortcuts (install KDE addons)
+4. Tweak desktop & desktop shortcuts (install KDE addons)
-6. Sync into Firefox
+5. Sync into Firefox
-7. Enable package management on Sublime Text & install Sync plugin
+6. Enable package management on Sublime Text & install Sync plugin
-8. Configure other apps (IntelliJ, Atom, etc.)
+7. Configure other apps (IntelliJ, Atom, etc.)

 # License